 There is something about dining al fresco that makes the food taste that much better.
 Check out all of Boston’s restaurants offering outdoor dining - usually by May 1st.

-Looking for a 'cold one’ outdoors?
-Don’t miss out on one of Boston’s iconic breweries with outdoor seating, such as Sam Adams Brewery in Jamaica Plain and Trillium in Fenway or Fort Point, or the return of Boston’s iconic outdoor beer gardens, such as Cisco Brewery in the Seaport.
+Looking for a cold one outdoors?
+Don’t miss out on one of Boston’s iconic breweries with outdoor seating, such as Sam Adams Brewery in Jamaica Plain and Trillium in Fenway or Fort Point, or the return of Boston’s iconic outdoor beer gardens

 Explore 2,300 Acres of Green Space